ValerioBellaveglia/Dynamican/README.md

     a3 = Dynamican::Action.create(name: 'update')
     a4 = Dynamican::Action.create(name: 'delete')

-Then create one `Dynamican::Item` for each resource you want your permittables to have permissions to act on.
+Make sure you have one `Dynamican::Item` for each resource you want your permittables to have permissions to act on.
 This is not mandatory for every permission though: you can also set a permission to do a general action, like `login`.
 Right now i'm trying to setup permissions for my permittable (Role model) to act on Order model.

     i1 = Dynamican::Item.create(name: 'Order')